CashScript/cashscript/website/docs/guides/optimization.md

 The size output of the `cashc` compiler will always be an underestimate, as the contract hasn't been initialized with contract arguments.
 :::

 The `cashc` compiler only knows the opcount and bytesize of a contract before it is initialised with function arguments.
-Because of this, to get an accurate view of a contracts size initialise the contract instance first, then get the size from there.
-This means you will have to re-compile the artifact before checking with contract size through the Javascript SDK.
+Because of this, to get an accurate view of a contracts size, initialise the contract instance first, then get the size from there.
+This means you will have to re-compile the artifact before checking the contract size through the JavaScript SDK.

 ```javascript
 import { ElectrumNetworkProvider, Contract, SignatureTemplate } from 'cashscript';